Axalta

-Axalta Coating Systems, Ltd., also known as simply Axalta, is an American company specializing in coatings in a wide variety of industrial applications, materials and sectors, such as for example automotive paints.
+Axalta Coating Systems Ltd., also known as simply Axalta, is an American company specializing in coatings in a wide variety of industrial applications, materials and sectors, including automotive paints.
 The company is based in Philadelphia, Pennsylvania, and incorporated in Bermuda.
 Axalta develops and manufactures coatings for light and commercial vehicles, industrial, and refinish applications.
 The firm does business in 130 countries, has nearly 13,000 employees, and has more than 100,000 customers.